Boolean Compressed Sensing and Noisy Group Testing: Problem setup

 \subsection{Performance criteria}

 The different sets of items of size $K$ are indexed $S_{\omega}$, where $\omega\in{\cal I}=\{1,2,\ldots\binom{N}{K}\}$.
-Define a decoding function $g(.): Y^T\rightarrow {\cal I}$.
-The function $g(.)$ maps the outcome of the $T$ tests, $Y^T$, to an index $\omega\in{\cal I}$ corresponding to a specific set of defectives $S_{\omega}$.
+Define a decoding function $g(.): {\cal Y}^T\rightarrow {\cal I}$.
+The function $g(.)$ maps the outcome of the $T$ tests, $Y^T\in{\cal Y}^T$, to an index $\omega\in{\cal I}$ corresponding to a specific set of defectives $S_{\omega}$.
 Now define the conditional error probability $\lambda_{\omega}$ as

 where $\indic{.}$ is an indicator function which takes the value $1$ when its argument is realized and $0$ otherwise, i.e., it takes the value $1$ when the defective set is misclassified.
-The conditional probability $p(Y^T|\emb{X}_{S_{\omega}})$ is the probability of getting $Y^T$ as the tests' outcomes given that $S_{\omega}$ is the defective set with corresponding codewords matrix $\emb{X}_{S_{\omega}}$.
-Essentially, the conditional probability defines a group testing channel which is analogous to a communication channel where the output sequence depends on the transmitted input sequence, the message being the defective set and the encoded sequence being the matrix of codewords corresponding to that set.
-The probability $\lambda_{\omega}$ is the probability of error conditioned on a given $\omega$, i.e., the probability that the decoded set is not the true defective set given that $S_{\omega}$ is the true defective set.
-Note that for the deterministic noise-free case this simplifies to $\lambda_{\omega}=\indic{g(Y^T)\ne \omega|\omega}$.
+The conditional probability $p_{\omega}(Y^T|\emb{X}_{S_{\omega}})$ is the probability that $Y^T$ is the outcome of the $T$ tests given that $S_{\omega}$ is the defective set with corresponding codewords matrix $\emb{X}_{S_{\omega}}$.
+The conditional probability defines a group testing channel which is analogous to a communication channel where the output sequence depends on the transmitted input sequence, the message being the defective set and the encoded sequence being the matrix of codewords corresponding to that set.
+The probability $\lambda_{\omega}$ is the probability of error conditioned on a given defective set $\omega$ and the codeword set, i.e., the probability that the decoded set is not the true defective set given that $S_{\omega}$ is the true defective set with codeword set $\emb{X}_{S_{\omega}}$.
+Note that for the deterministic noise-free case this simplifies to $\lambda_{\omega}=\indic{g(Y^T)\ne \omega}$.
 Averaging over all possible inputs $\omega$, we define the average error probability $\lambda$ as:

 For the aforementioned models (noiseless and noisy), we prove achievable and converse bounds on the total number of tests $T$ as $N,K\rightarrow\infty$.
-Namely, we consider the following criteria: \begin{itemize} \item Arbitrarily small average error probability:
+Namely, we consider the following criteria: \begin{itemize} \item Arbitrarily small average error probability\footnote{We follow the standard reasoning approach in \cite{coverbook,gallager} where we consider the error probability averaged all codebook realizations.
+An arbitrarily small average error probability in turn implies the existence of at least one good codebook.}:

 \item Worst-case error probability: